+Debt-to-equity ratio:

-Debt-to-equity ratio: The Parent Company shall maintain a debt-to-equity ratio of 3:1
+The Parent Company shall maintain a debt-to-equity ratio of 3:1 throughout the life of these preferred shares.

 (h) On December 3, 2018, the Parent Company entered into a Subscription Agreement for a perpetual preferred shares with RCBC Capital Corporation, which was taken from the unissued portion of the authorized capital stock of the Parent Company.
 The preferred shares with the same features under Note 28.1(e) were issued on December 5, 2018.
 The issuance was by way of private placement of P2,000.0 million, consisting of 2,000.0 million preferred shares at an offered price of P1,000.0 per share.
 Initial dividend rate is at 8.25% per annum.